Carlmundo/WA-Plus/README.md

  	- Banana Bombs can now become Super Banana Bombs
  	- Super Sheep can now become Aqua Sheep

 These features could also be unlocked by achieving progress and gold medals in single player.
 The patch will backup your existing "Teams" file (\User\Teams\WG.WGT) and use a new file in order to unlock the content.
+You can find your backup in the \User\Teams folder.

 ### Additional Maps from Worms World Party
 Adds the following maps that were selectable in the semi-sequel: